mixly/Mixly_Company_Extend/nova/Nova/README.md

-# Nova Library v1.00
+# Nova Library v1.12

-Arduino Library for Easy Electronic Modules
+Arduino Library for Easy Nova Modules

 How to use: